ThinhVu/InstaProxyServer/README.md

 It's been 6 years, Instagram has challenged us a lots with their *public* api.

-With a ton of work to implement bullshit Instagram app develop program with OAuth stuff (the same shit happen in Facebook too).
+With a ton of work to implement bullshit Instagram application with OAuth stuff (the same shit happen in Facebook too).

 All we want is making a curl request and the data must be present in response data.
 That's all.